AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

       type: Point
       # Using a constructor taking (x,y) coordinates
       parameters: [0, 0]
+{% endhighlight %}

+10000 nodes, displaced in a circle with center in (0, 0) and radius 10.
+{% highlight yaml %}
+displacements:
   - in:
+      type: Circle
+      parameters: [10000, 0, 0, 10]
+{% endhighlight %}

+Nodes are randomly located in a square with a 0.1 distance units long side, centered in the point where the node was previously placed.
+{% highlight yaml %}
+displacements:
+  - in:
       type: Grid
-      # Nodes to be located randomly in a square with a 0.1 distance units
-      # long side, centered in the point where the node was previously placed
       parameters: [-5, -5, 5, 5, 0.25, 0.25, 0.1, 0.1]
+{% endhighlight %}

+It is possible to set the content of the nodes inside a given region.
+Only the nodes inside the `Rectangle` area contain the `source` and `randomSensor` molecules (global variables).
+{% highlight yaml %}
+displacements:
+  - in:
+      type: Grid
+      parameters: [-5, -5, 5, 5, 0.25, 0.25, 0.1, 0.1]
     contents:
-      # only the nodes inside the Rectangle area contains the following
-      # molecules
       - in:
           type: Rectangle
           parameters: [-6, -6, 2, 2]
-        # Molecule, in the Protelis incarnation, means "global variable" or
-        # sensor name
         molecule: source
-        # Concentration is the sensor value.
-Any valid stateless (no rep or
+        # Concentration = molecule value, any valid stateless protelis program is allowed
-        # nbr) protelis program can be entered as concentration value.
         concentration: true
         molecule: value
         # Java imports and method calls are allowed.
-Handle randomness WITH
+Pay attention to randomness as
-        # CARE as it breaks the reproducibility invariant of the simulation
+        # it breaks the reproducibility invariant of the simulation
         molecule: randomSensor
         concentration: >
           import java.lang.Math.random
           random() * pi
-    # list of programs executed by the node of this group
+{% endhighlight %}

+Nodes can execute a list of protelis programs.
+{% highlight yaml %}
+# Variable representing the program to be executed
+gradient: &gradient
+  - time-distribution: 1
+    # Make sure that the program folder is part of the project classpath
+    program: program:package:distanceTo
+  - program: send
+displacements:
+  - in:
+      type: Grid
+      parameters: [-5, -5, 5, 5, 0.25, 0.25, 0.1, 0.1]
     programs:
       # Reference to the "gradient" list of programs.
-This program is
+This program is executed in all
-      # executed in all the grid nodes but not in the other displacements
+      # the grid nodes
       - *gradient
-  - in:
-      type: Circle
-      # 10000 nodes, displaced in a circle with center in (0, 0) and radius 10
-      parameters: [10000, 0, 0, 10]
 {% endhighlight %}

-#### The `variables` key
-The `variable` section lists variable simulation values.
-A custom variable is defined in a Java class which implements the [Variable][Variable] interface.

-**Examples**
-{% highlight yaml %}
-variables:
-  # Defining variable `random` with its properties
-  random: &random
-    min: 0
-    max: 9
-    step: 1
-    default: 0
-  mape: &mape
-    # Variable with a custom type
-    # scr/main/it/unibo/alchemist/loader/variables/Flag.java
-    type: Flag
-    # Actual parameters of the variable constructor
-    parameters: [true]
-# ...
-seeds:
-  # reference to the random variable
-  scenario: *random
-{% endhighlight %}

 #### The `export` key

-The `export` section lists which values are exported into `data/file`s.
+The `export` section lists which simulation values are exported into the `folder` specified with the `-e path/to/folder` argument.
+Data aggregators are statistically univariated.
+Valid aggregating functions extend   [AbstractStorelessUnivariateStatistic].

 **Examples**
 {% highlight yaml %}